-Points Cost Effectiveness Score Points 3-5 Points Applicant identifies existing or proposed partnerships included in the project and clearly describes how they will be incorporated.
-Alternatively, applicant clearly defines possibilities for multi- For Reviewer Applicant identifies existing or proposed partnerships included in the project and clearly describes how they will be incorporated.
-For a.
+Points Cost Effectiveness Score Points 3-5 Points Cost Effectiveness Applicant identifies existing or proposed partnerships included in the project and clearly describes how they will be incorporated.
+Alternatively, applicant clearly defines possibilities for multi- jurisdictional or expanded project impact.
+For Reviewer Only a.
 Provide letters of commitment for your project from a minimum of three (3) stakeholder groups, neighborhood groups, or community-based organizations that will participate in the planning process and contribute the project's success.
 Each letter should include a brief list of the types of activities that the other jurisdiction or stakeholder group will commit to providing as part of the project.
 Stakeholder groups can include the following: